shigeru-takehara/UltraBroker/src/main/java/ultrabroker/net/README.md

 # ultraBrokerNet.jar
 We would like to create ultraBrakerNet.jar file that stores all Java classes under ultrabroker.net directory.
+Also you can find this jar file in UltraBroker1.war file in the root directory.

 There is a pair of Client and Server appliation that use this library in ultrabroker.net.sample directory.
 You should execute both programs so that they communicate each other.